LumoSQL/lumosql/CODE-OF-CONDUCT.md

 Seek diverse perspectives.
 Diversity of views and of people gives better results.
 Encourage all voices.
 Help new perspectives be heard and listen actively.
 If you find yourself dominating a discussion, it is especially important to step back and encourage other voices to join in.
-Be aware of how much time is taken up by dominant members of the group.
+Observe how much time is taken up by dominant members of the group.

-## Understand Different Perspectives

-Our goal should not be to “win” every disagreement or argument, although sometimes there is a clear right and wrong that can be discovered.
-A more productive goal is to be open to ideas that make our own ideas better.
-Strive to be an example for inclusive thinking.

 ## Appreciate and Accommodate Our Similarities and Differences